I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if the location is unplaced or this way is not vectorial, say "Oops!
 You should only reach terra incognita from a placed room via a vectorial direction."; [* This never happens, of course: it was put in to test the game.] if Terra Incognita is closed, say "The way is barred by some enchantment of the never-children." instead;
 	let possibles be the number of acceptable labyrinth rooms;
-	if possibles is 0
+	if possibles is 0:
-	begin;
 		retrieve inaccessible labyrinth rooms;
 		let possibles be the number of acceptable labyrinth rooms;
-		if possibles is 0[* I.e., if even retrieving unvisited rooms didn't help: now the maze really is exhausted.] begin;
-			now Terra Incognita is closed;
+		if possibles is 0:[* I.e., if even retrieving unvisited rooms didn't help: now the maze really is exhausted.] now Terra Incognita is closed;
 			say "In your mind, you hear the scornful laughter of the never-children.
 'Magic-uther has run out of labyrinth!'
 And certainly the way is blocked." instead;
-		end if;
-	end if;
-	if possibles > 0
+	if possibles > 0:
-	begin;
 		let the new room be a random acceptable labyrinth room;
 		let the current position be the grid position of the location;
 		let the new position be the vector sum of the current position and the vector of this way;
 		position the new room at the new position;
-	otherwise;
+	otherwise:
 		change this way exit of the location to Solid Rock;
-	end if;
 	try going this way instead.

 After going up to a labyrinth room from a non-ascending labyrinth room: say "You take the well-remembered secret staircase up."; continue the action.